Microsoft Office Add-In Developer

 Runtime Behaviour

 The handler function receives a context object specific to the event type.
 For OnMessageSend, the handler can inspect the message properties – recipients, subject, body, attachments – and either allow the send to proceed or present a notification prompting the user to make changes.
+Edge Chromium can be used as a testing environment for sideloading add-ins, helping to streamline the development and debugging process.

 function onMessageSendHandler(event) {